 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.
 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead (DSL) is Mrs Anna Martin (Headteacher).
-Our Deputy DSL is Mr Gareth Jones (Deputy Headteacher).
-Our Safeguarding Governor is Mr Chris Douglas.
+Our two Deputy DSLs are Mr Gareth Jones (Deputy Headteacher) and Mrs Sooz Dickinson (SENCO).
+Our Safeguarding Governor is Mrs Alicia Ancel-Browne.

 Click on the link below to go to the 'Policies' page to view the specific policies relating to Safeguarding and Child Protection.